Buffalo Storm Cody hard to beat in G2 race

 Race 7 (2,000m)

 Stablemates (2) ATTICUS FINCH and (1) FIRE ATTACK are Grade 1 winners over this track and trip.
-The latter finished a creditable fourth in a course-and-distance WFA Grade 1 earlier this month and a repeat of that effort in his peak outing off an unchanged mark should see him resume winning ways.
+The latter finished a creditable fourth in a course-and-distance WFA Grade 1 earlier in April and a repeat of that effort in his peak outing off an unchanged mark should see him resume winning ways.

 Last-start winners (5) FIELD MARSHAL and (3) CHOISAANADA are at the peak of their powers and remain competitive off career-high marks.